Wilkie Clark

-Wilkie Clark (March 8, 1920 – July 29, 1989) was an African American businessman, civil rights leader, community organizer, and founder of Clark Memorial Funeral Service in Roanoke, Alabama.
-Born into rural poverty under the sharecropping system in the segregated Deep South, Clark overcame severe racial and economic barriers to build a successful business and lead civil rights initiatives at the local, state, and regional levels as founding president of Randolph County's NAACP Branch.
+Wilkie Clark (March 8, 1920 – July 29, 1989) was an early voting rights activist, African American businessman, civil rights leader, community organizer, politician, and founder of Clark Memorial Funeral Service in Roanoke, Alabama.
+Born into rural poverty under the sharecropping system in the segregated Deep South, Clark later became the founding president of NAACP Branch in Randolph County despite racial and economic barriers.

-Early life and family
+Personal life

-Clark was born in rural Randolph County, Alabama, on March 8, 1920, into a family of sharecroppers during the height of Jim Crow segregation.
-Children of Black sharecroppers typically had limited access to formal education, with local Black schools underfunded, short-term, and often held in church basements or farm outbuildings.
-These conditions made it nearly impossible for many Black youth to complete school.
-Clark left formal schooling early to help support his family during the Great Depression but maintained a lifelong habit of self-education and public service.
+Clark was born in rural Carrollton, Carroll County, Georgia, on March 8, 1920, into a family of sharecroppers during the height of Jim Crow segregation.
+Clark was not able to get an education beyond 7th grade, instead working to help his mother sharecropping.
+His education was also hindered by the poor conditions faced by black children of sharecroppers at the time, with local Black schools underfunded, short-term, and often held in church basements or farm outbuildings.
+These conditions made it very difficult for many Black youth to complete school.